sfmajors373/intel_30_days_of_Udacity/README.md

 ### Day 13 : 29/01/2020
 #### Polarbeargo

 * Reading 1st, 2st, 3rd project reviews, and reference provide by Udacity reviewer from C plus plus Nanodegree program and refactor processor.cpp and processor.h with project review.
+Continue watching CppCon 2019.
 * Reading The Intel® Edge AI Scholarship Foundation Course Nanodegree Lesson 5 Deploying an edge app section 6 Gathering Useful Information from Model Outputs.
 * Continue to organize the Intel® Edge AI Scholarship Foundation Course Nanodegree Program lecture materials and implement scripts as a new repo for future usage with the study group.
 * Spent a brief of time implement and reading Kaggle's discussion.